-This reality contradicts the teachings of so many ecclesiastical Christian teachers who proclaim that we can only be saved by Jesus' physical body dying on the cross.
+This reality contradicts the teachings of so many ecclesiastical sectarian teachers who proclaim that we can only be saved by Jesus' physical body dying on the cross.

 If the death of Jesus' physical body on the cross is the only thing that can save people, how was Mary Magdalene saved, according to Jesus himself, by her "faith?"

-This statement also punctures the concept - also taught by ecclesiastical Christian teachers - that no one was saved before Jesus' crucifixion: That every righteous person who lived prior would have to hang out in some purgatory limbo state until Jesus' crucifixion - or now the so-called second coming.
+This statement also punctures the concept - also taught by sectarian teachers - that no one was saved before Jesus' crucifixion: That every righteous person who lived prior would have to hang out in some purgatory limbo state until Jesus' crucifixion - or now the so-called second coming.

 The reality is that people were saved prior to Jesus' crucifixion.
 Not only by their faith and devotion to Jesus and his teachings: But by their faith and devotion to the teachings of those representatives of God who came before Jesus.
 This includes Abraham, Isaac, Moses, Eli, Samuel, David, Job, Solomon, James and many others.
 Each of these teachers delivered those who followed them with faith.